We are recognised as authorities in our specialised fields. We publish newsletters with informed opinions that are free for you to subscribe to.

 This third article, in a series of six, on the various land tax provisions contained within the Income Tax Act 2007 (“the Act”), will focus on the potential application of section CB 6A – Disposal within 10 years: bright-line test for residential land.

-As a starting comment, and as a consequence of some responses from readers to previous articles, just a reminder that each of these articles only focus on a single taxing provision (so others may still have application), and I am only writing with respect to those who are dealing with land but are not themselves carrying on a business of land dealing, land development and/or subdivision, or of erecting buildings, and nor are they associated with any person carrying on one of these businesses.
+As a starting comment, and as a consequence of some responses from readers to previous articles, just a reminder that each of these articles only focuses on a single taxing provision (so others may still have application), and I am only writing with respect to those who are dealing with land but are not themselves carrying on a business of land dealing, land development and/or subdivision, or of erecting buildings, and nor are they associated with any person carrying on one of these businesses.

-What is residential land?
+So what is residential land?
 The Act defines it to be:

 - land with a dwelling on it;